0x0ff/en.0x0ff.info/_posts/2021-01-21-Client-Side-Attack-Watering-Hole.markdown

   teaser: "/assets/images/deadly_pond.jpg"
 ---

 Password theft, bot-net creation, life on the internet has become a wild place.
-While our antiviruses and firewalls do protect us against the most basic automated attacks, they are generally much less effective at protecting us from ourselves ...
+While our antiviruses and firewalls do protect us against the most basic automated attacks, they are generally much less effective at protecting us from ourselves...
 {: .text-justify}

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/comics_0x0ff/0x0ffinfo_comics_reporter.png){: style="float: right; width: 200px; margin: 1em"}

 Nowadays there are so many different ways to take control of machines remotely.
-Via **SQL injections** , **Remote File Inclusion ([RFI](https://fr.wikipedia.org/wiki/Remote_File_Inclusion))** or quite simply because certain servers, applications, equipment, devices give up free access to their system, protected only by a trivial password, or worse "by default" (_therefore found in product documentation_).
+Via **SQL injections**, **Remote File Inclusion ([RFI](https://fr.wikipedia.org/wiki/Remote_File_Inclusion))** or quite simply because certain servers, applications, equipment, devices give up free access to their system, protected only by a trivial password, or worse "by default" (_therefore found in product documentation_).
 These configuration vulnerabilities and weaknesses are generally looked for automatically by bot armies via "**\<Insert Search Engine Here\> dorking**" or scripts performing **scan** + **fingerprinting** (_identification of OS / applications and their version_).
 {: .text-justify}

 This article presents a glimpse of **client side** attacks (_**Client Side**_), which exploit our **OS** and application installed weaknesses.
 The peculiarity of these attacks are designed to make us pull the trigger ourselves, because yes, the main lever of this attack type is the users inadvertence and gullibility.